ahmedfgad/GeneticAlgorithmPython/docs/source/cnn.md

 # `pygad.cnn` Module

-This section of the PyGAD's library documentation discusses the **pygad.cnn** module.
+This section of the documentation discusses the **pygad.cnn** module.

 Using the **pygad.cnn** module, convolutional neural networks (CNNs) are created.
 The purpose of this module is to only implement the **forward pass** of a convolutional neural network without using a training algorithm.
-The **pygad.cnn** module builds the network layers, implements the activations functions, trains the network, makes predictions, and more.
+The **pygad.cnn** module builds the network layers, implements the activation functions, trains the network, makes predictions, and more.

 Later, the **pygad.gacnn** module is used to train the **pygad.cnn** network using the genetic algorithm built in the **pygad** module.